AIWithShrey/AIWithShrey.github.io/README.md

 ## Projects
 ### BLIP2 Fine-Tuning on NYT

+- Used Bootstrapping Language-Image Pre-training Version 2 (BLIP2) model to predict the news category on a given NYT image.
+- Currently fine-tuning the model to provide an NYT-style headline to a given image, making it a "headline generator".

 [GitHub Repo](https://github.com/AIWithShrey/BLIP2-NYT)

-Used Bootstrapping Language-Image Pre-training Version 2 (BLIP2) model to predict the news category on a given NYT image.
+### Celebrity Song Player
+- Building an application using TensorFlow for image recognition and Spotify API to identify Bollywood actors/actresses and play a random song from one of their movies.
+- Listen to the songs of your favorite actors and actresses by simply pointing your smartphone camera at their image!
+- Currently in-progress, curating the dataset is the biggest challenge to this project.

+### Pneumonia detector
+- Used a pre-trained image recognition model (VGG16) on TensorFlow Hub and fine-tuned it to find traces and the presence of Pneumonia in a given x-ray scan.
+- The model returns a boolean (True or False) value to show the presence of Pneumonia, making this a binary classification project.